-Level II: Discretionary Suspension
+Level II: Discretionary Suspension Examples (not inclusive list):

 - 1. Academic dishonesty - Being a member of, pledging to become a member of, joining, or soliciting another person to join, or pledge to become a member of a school fraternity, sorority, secret society, or gang, as defined in TEC 37.121 - 3.
 Bypassing of internet blocks on school computers or networks to enter unapproved sites - 4.
 Causing an individual to act through the use of or threat of force (coercion) - 5.
 Engaging in conduct on campus that constitutes dating violence, including intentional use of physical, sexual, verbal, or emotional abuse to harm, threaten, intimidate, or control another person with whom the student has or has had a dating relationship - 6.
 Engaging in conduct that constitutes sexual harassment (verbal and/or physical) - 7.
 Engaging in offensive conduct of a sexual nature (verbal or physical) - 8.
 Extortion/blackmail - 9.
 Failure to comply with conditions of inschool suspension placement - 10.
 Failure to comply with school medication policies - 11.
-False accusation of conduct that would constitute a misdemeanor or felony - 12.
-Falsification of school records - 13.
+False accusation of conduct that would constitute a misdemeanor or felony

+- 12. Falsification of school records - 13.
 Fighting/mutual combat - 14.
-Gambling

-- 15. Gang activity (nonviolent) - 16.
+Gambling - 15.
+Gang activity (nonviolent) - 16.
 Hazing, harassment, or bullying of students (physical) - 17.
 Inappropriate behavior (e.g., violent; threat of being violent; threat of self-harm; racially, ethnically, or culturally motivated actions) - 18.
-Interference with school activities or discipline - 19.
-Leaving classroom, school property, or schoolsponsored events without permission - 20.
+Interference with school activities or discipline - Leaving classroom, school property, or schoolsponsored events without permission - 20.
 Making an obscene gesture - 21.
 Persistent Level I offenses (two Level I offenses within a period of 45 rolling school days) - 22.
 Possessing ammunition - 23.
 Possessing paraphernalia related to any prohibited substance - 24.
-Possessing or selling "look-alike" drugs - 25.
-Possessing or using fireworks or other explosive devices - 26.
-Possessing or using tobacco or tobacco products or items such as e-cigarettes or electronic vaporizing devices - 27.
-Possessing prescription drugs, giving a prescription drug to another student, or possessing or being under the influence of another person's prescription drug - 28.
-Possessing, viewing, or distributing pictures, text messages, e-mails, or other material of a sexual or inappropriate nature in any media format, including but not limited to cell phones - 29.
-Posting inappropriate or disparaging remarks, pictures, videos, or links to any ResponsiveEd-managed social media site - 30.
-Any unauthorized recording, taping, or photographing students or staff - 31.
-Refusing to allow student search - 32.
-Sexual harassment/sexual abuse not defined as a Level III or IV offense - 33.
-Theft - 34.
+Possessing or using fireworks or other explosive devices - 25.
+Possessing tobacco or tobacco products or items such as e-cigarettes or electronic vaporizing devices - 26.
+Possessing or abusing over-the-counter drugs in violation of school policy - 27.
+Possessing, viewing, or distributing pictures, text messages, e-mails, or other material of a sexual or inappropriate nature in any media format, including but not limited to cell phones - 28.
+Posting inappropriate or disparaging remarks, pictures, videos, or links to any ResponsiveEd-managed social media site - 29.
+Any unauthorized recording, taping, or photographing students or staff - 30.
+Refusing to allow student search - 31.
+Sexual harassment/sexual abuse not defined as a Level III or IV offense - 32.
+Theft - 33.
 Threats (nonviolent/verbal or written), including those initiated through social media, or other electronic forms, made outside of the campus setting for action or threat of action to be taken while on campus

-- 35. Throwing object not considered an illegal weapon that can cause bodily injury or property damage - 36.
-Unruly, disruptive, or abusive behavior that interferes with the teacher's ability to communicate effectively with the students in the class - 37.
-Use of profanity or vulgar/offensive language (orally or in writing) - 38.
-Using the internet or other electronic communications to threaten students or employees, or cause disruption to the school program - 39.
-Verbal or written abuse (e.g., name calling, racial or ethnic slurs, or derogatory statements that may disrupt the school environment, etc.) - 40.
-Willful destruction of school or personal property and/or vandalism - 41.
-Self-harm, including but not limited to severe scratching, branding, cutting, self-hitting, burning, and biting - 42.
-Making false accusations or perpetrating hoaxes regarding school or student safety - 43.
-Selling paraphernalia related to any prohibited substance - 44.
-Possessing or selling "look-alike" drugs or attempting to pass items off as drugs or prohibited items - 45.
-Possessing or using any form of tobacco or tobacco products or items such as e-cigarettes or electronic vaporizing devices, and smokeless tobacco, including chewing tobacco - 46.
-Possessing or abusing over-the-counter drugs in violation of school policy - 47.
+- 34. Throwing object not considered an illegal weapon that can cause bodily injury or property damage - 35.
+Unruly, disruptive, or abusive behavior that interferes with the teacher's ability to communicate effectively with the students in the class - 36.
+Use of profanity or vulgar/offensive language (orally or in writing) - 37.
+Using the internet or other electronic communications to threaten students or employees, or cause disruption to the school program - 38.
+Verbal or written abuse (e.g., name calling, racial or ethnic slurs, or derogatory statements that may disrupt the school environment, etc.) - 39.
+Willful destruction of school or personal property and/or vandalism - 40.
+Self-harm, including but not limited to severe scratching, branding, cutting, self-hitting, burning, and biting - 41.
+Making false accusations or perpetrating hoaxes regarding school or student safety - 42.
 Refusing to allow lawful student search